Last Updated on

 You simply complete one application, consent to a blood/urine exam, allow us to order your most recent diabetes records, and fro there we can have several different life insurance companies look at your profile.
 This process is called the underwriting of life insurance.
 The various companies will then make their offers, and we’ll present those to you.
 When you know the final pricing to your diabetes life insurance policies, you can choose what company, how much life insurance, and what type of policy to move forward with.
 People with diabetic retinopathy would have both term life insurance and whole life insurance options available to them.

-If your retinopathy was treated thru a surgery, and there’s been no recurring issues, several life insurance companies will not rate you higher for life insurance.
-Now if there’s been continual issues with your diabetic retinopathy, companies may add additional ‘table ratings’ to your policy.
+If your retinopathy was treated through a surgery, and there’s been no recurring issues, several life insurance companies will not rate you higher for life insurance.
+Now if there have been continual issues with your diabetic retinopathy, companies may add additional ‘table ratings’ to your policy.
 This means the premiums would be 25% higher, or more, compared to a diabetic

 Long story short, the better your control of diabetes and retinopathy, the lower your diabetes life insurance rates.
 If your retinopathy isn’t being controlled, and you have other significant health issues, you may only qualify for guaranteed issue life insurance policies.